Brigel/tasks_brand/README.md

 Usage
 -----
-* If you wont manage brands, can click on BRANDS in admin menu.
+* If you want manage brands, can click on BRANDS in admin menu.
-* Seen brands you can on front after click on brands menu
+* See the brands you can on front after click on brands menu
 * Brands support url rewrites by url key field and you can specify the meta: title, keywords and description
-* In product on main edit tab add select field brand.
+* In product edit on main tab add select field brand.

 Uninstall
 ---------
-If you wont uninstall you can write in console
+If you want to uninstall you can write in console
 ```
 In root directory of you project
 $ php bin/magento module:uninstall Magecom_Brand